Edit the docs

 https://deploy-preview-ABCDE--infallible-bardeen-164bc9.netlify.app/ where ABCDE is the pull request number.

-Add a line in your PR's description to tag the Netlify bot and tell it where to launch the preview:
+Add a line in your pull request's description to tag the Netlify bot and tell it where to launch the preview:

 Run a link checker